Software tool-set for automated quantum system identification and device bring up: Introduction

-And while there are several open-source software packages which perform either model-based optimal control, control calibration or limited system characterization \cite{Alexander_2020_QST,Ball_2020, QUA-libs, li2021qutip-qip, muller2021one}, to our knowledge \CCC\ is the first which combines all three in an integrated fashion.
-Therefore, providing better insights into the sources of limitations in fidelities, and hence hints as to what should be addressed in the next hardware iteration.
+To resolve this unsatisfactory situation, the authors have developed a novel methodology, \CCC\ -- Control, Calibration and Characterization \cite{wittler2021integrated}, which tightly integrates the calibration and characterization processes, to achieve better modeling of the system and hence better optimal control.
+This manuscript details the open-source (Apache 2.0) software implementation of this new methodology.
+And while there are several open-source software packages which perform either model-based optimal control, control calibration or limited system characterization \cite{Alexander_2020_QST,Ball_2020, QUA-libs, li2021qutip-qip, muller2021one}, to our knowledge \CCC\ is the first which combines all three in an integrated fashion, providing better insights into the sources of limitations in fidelities, and hence hints as to what should be addressed in the next hardware iteration.

 The manuscript is organized as follows: We present the optimal control task of realizing a quantum computing gate-set on a single qubit in Section \ref{sec:oc}.
 To demonstrate the full \CCC\ procedure, we will consider two similar models, the \emph{simulation model}, to which we have full descriptive access, and the \emph{blackbox model}, which stands-in for a real experiment and thus only provides limited access by measurement.
 We also discuss the implementation of the underlying quantum simulation.
 In Section \ref{sec:calib} we simulate the procedure of calibrating the gate-set by taking measurements on the \emph{blackbox}.
 On the basis of the data taken during calibration, we perform model learning in Section \ref{sec:learning}, by simulating the calibration experiments on the \emph{simulation model} to bring the two to agreement.
 Finally, we discuss the Qiskit \cite{Qiskit} interface in Section \ref{sec:qiskit} and give an overview of the software architecture in Section \ref{sec:arch}.